RealClearwave/Nowcoder_RemoteJudge/README.md

 3. submit using format:

-### If you name code file with its index, NCEMJ can automatically detect its Language and Problem ID.
+### If you name code file with its index, NCRMJ can automatically detect its Language and Problem ID.
 Sample:
 ```
 NCRMJ.py A.cpp